jrbasil/simplify/README.md

 # simplify

+A trig calculator with an output terminal and a nostalgic look.

-Trig calculator made with MathJS, Bootstrap, React and Redux
+Made with MathJS, Bootstrap, React and Redux.

 Webpage: https://bxcd.github.io/simplify